 How Can You Safely Dose Your Pet with CBD Oil?

 Before you run out to the local recreational marijuana dispensary for CBD oil, consider whether the product you’re getting is pure and whether there is any THC.
 A 1:1 THC/CBD oil is not safe for pet consumption.

 Be careful buying CBD oil online, as well.
 That’s not to say you can’t find great, legal options, but remember that you’re buying medication, not trying a new kind of dog food.
 Finding the right product could mean the difference between giving your pet pain relief and giving them a trip to the vet.

 So, where can you find the best, purest CBD oil for your fur-baby?
 And how large a dose should you give your dog or cat?

 First, keep an eye open for our CBD sister company, Colorado Hemp Extracts.
-We are committed to providing organic, additive-free products you can trust.
+We are committed to providing environmentally friendly, additive-free products you can trust.

 If you need CBD oil now, though, we recommend speaking with your vet before starting a CBD treatment.
 Not only will they be able to identify products for purchase, but they can help plan dosage amounts and timing based on your pet’s unique medical history and needs.

 If you’re buying your own CBD oil, consider the following:

-- Buy organic.
-Organic cannabis oil won’t have harmful pesticides, fungicides, or solvents.
+- Buy pure.
+Pure cannabis oil extracts won’t have harmful pesticides, fungicides, or solvents.

 - Spare no expense.
 No, you don’t want to spend a ton.
-But what would you rather give your pet: a low-cost oil with additives and other toxins, or an organic option that costs a bit more?
+But what would you rather give your pet: a low-cost oil with additives and other toxins, or a pure, clean-extracted option that costs a bit more?

 - Check THC and CBD levels.
 Some CBD oils contain THC.
 Others hardly have enough CBD to be effective.
 Find a brand and oil you trust and stick with what works.